martinezkenneth/app-dev/README.md

 # My Favorite Movie: **Venom**

-## Overview
-*Venom* is a superhero film that follows Eddie Brock, a journalist who becomes the host for an alien symbiote named Venom.
-Together, they form a powerful yet unpredictable partnership, battling foes while learning to coexist.

 ---

 ## Reasons I  Really Love This Movie
 1. **Unique Antihero**: Venom is not your typical superhero—he's dark chaotic and funny
-2. **Tom Hardy's Performance**: Tom Hardy nails the dual role of Eddie and Venom with charisma and humor.
-3. **Action and Visual Effects**: The symbiote's transformations and fight scenes are super amazing.
+2. **Action and Visual Effects**: The symbiote's transformations and fight scenes are super amazing.
-4. **Comedy and Chemistry**: The banter between Eddie and Venom is hilarious and adds a fresh twist to the genre.
+3. **Comedy and Chemistry**: The banter between Eddie and Venom is hilarious and adds a fresh twist to the genre.

 ---

 ## Memorable Scenes
-- **Venom's First Transformation**:
+- **Venom The First Transformation**:
   > Eddie's shock and when Venom saves him for the first time.

 - **"We Are Venom" Scene**:
   > The iconic moment when Venom introduces himself to a thief.

----

-## Favorite Quote
-> "*Eyes!
-Lungs!
-Pancreas!
-So many snacks, so little time...*" — Venom

 ---